-- There Will Be Drugs - Students follow the steps of the engineering design process as they make large-size shell encapsulation prototypes for oral drug delivery using household materials.
+- Proof of Concept: Miracle Drug Encapsulation - Students follow the steps of the engineering design process as they make large-size shell encapsulation prototypes for oral drug delivery using household materials.
 Teams each encapsulate a Wiffle® ball containing colored drink mix powder, which represents a porous shell containing a new miracle drug.
 They submerge their prototypes into buckets of water for timing tests.
 Teams go through at least three design/test iterations, aiming to achieve solutions that meet the drug release delay and duration requirements.

 Over the years, pharmaceuticals have developed from simple herbal infusions in teas and pastes made by apothecaries to complex injections and implants.
 In the future, we can expect new pharmaceuticals, devices and methods of drug delivery to be invented.

 Challenge Question: As presented on slide 2, pose the following challenge question to the class.
 Have students brainstorm ideas in small groups for five minutes.
 Then have groups share their ideas in a class discussion.

 - Imagine that you are a doctor, physician assistant or nurse practitioner.
 Your patient has a condition that requires her to keep constant levels of a medication in her body, but she is unable to swallow.
 She needs to take her medication at least twice a day for the rest of her life.
 What other method(s) can you use to administer her medication?
 To ensure patient compliance and safety, the drug delivery method must be as simple as possible.
 (Expect suggestions such as injections/shots, inhalers, ointments, etc.)